ifatess/ruotonggao/research.md

   image: "/uploads/2021/02/09/4-10.svg"
   slug: ''
   caption: ''
-- template: 1-column-text
+- template: hero-banner-w-image
-  block: one-column-1
+  block: hero-2
-  headline: Key Takeaways
-  content: "<strong>Master communication skills and use empathy to focus on vulnerable
+  content: "<br><strong>Master communication skills and use empathy to focus on vulnerable
     groups.<br></strong>The highlight of this project was that our research group needed to go into the participants' homes to conduct the experiment.
 There were many details that needed to be understood, and I was able to exercise my communication